davonbarnette/slackboit/README.md

 A for-the-bois application that runs on Slack.

+## Update: Slackboit Version 2.0 - August 2, 2019
+In order to get Slackboit to work on the web, and to have a more robust way of dealing with chaining functions, we had to go through a slight re-architecture of code.
+Changes listed below:
+1. We no longer use `bot.postMessage`, and now *return* a `post` object.
+You are still able to use `bot` but please do not use it to post your message.
+Please refer to the documentation below about the Post Object.
+2. All functions are now spongebobified by default.
+Options for this are located in the `post` object.
+3. All functions will automatically post to the channel in which the slack message originated (no more having to pass in `channel` when posting a message).
+Options for this are located in the `post` object.
+4. You no longer have to return `"stop"` to stop subsequent functions from running - this is now located in the `post` object.
+5. Each function is now passed `bot`, `user`, and `slackMessage`.
+The `slackMessage` argument contains all of the stuff you're used to (`text`, `channel`, etc.).

 ## Setup your GitHub repository

 1. Download and install [GitHub Desktop](https://desktop.github.com/), a client to manage git repositories.